edison-fw/meta-intel-edison/README.md

   * **dizzy-uptodate** tracks origin/dizzy with 3.10.98 kernel.
 This branch pulls [https://github.com/htot/meta-intel-iot-middleware.git](https://github.com/htot/meta-intel-iot-middleware.git) branch dizzy-uptodate with fixes for paho-mqtt relocated and iotkit-comm-js no longer supported.
   * **dizzy-latest** tracks origin/master as much as possible with 3.10.98 kernel.
 This branch pulls [https://github.com/htot/meta-intel-iot-middleware.git](https://github.com/htot/meta-intel-iot-middleware.git) branch dizzy-latest with fixes for paho-mqtt relocated and iotkit-comm-js no longer supported + java support removed.
 This gives mraa 0.9.0, upm 0.4.1 and mosquitto 1.4.
 * **dizzy-rt** same as dizzy-latest but with **real time** kernel.
 Switches the kernel to the PREEMPT_RT 3.10.17-rt kernel
-* **morty** experimental branch based on Yocto Morty, vanilla kernel 4.11
+* **morty** experimental branch based on Yocto Morty, vanilla kernel 4.13
+* **morty-64** experimental branch based on Yocto Morty, vanilla kernel 4.13 (64 bit)
+* **pyro64** experimental branch based on Yocto Pyro, vanilla kernel 4.13 (64 bit).
+This version actually builds u-boot with `bitbake -R conf/u-boot.conf lib32-u-boot` (wiki to be updated)

 # How to use this

+You *really* need to build Yocto Dizzy versions on Ubuntu 14.04.

+Yocto Morty / Pyro will build on Ubuntu Artful (17.10).
+For detailed instructions see the wiki [https://github.com/htot/meta-intel-edison/wiki](https://github.com/htot/meta-intel-edison/wiki)

-You *really* need to build this on Ubuntu 14.04.
-With 16.10 you will get errors related to makenod etc from pseudo-native. that will prevent the image to build completely.
+With Dizzy and Ubuntu 16.10 you will get errors related to makenod etc from pseudo-native. that will prevent the image to build completely.
 You can do this by creating a container with Ubuntu 14.04, install and configure sshd, create a user for yourself, install the required build environment (may be a bit to much):

     sudo apt-get install gawk wget git-core diffstat unzip texinfo gcc-multilib build-essential chrpath socat cpio python python3 libsdl1.2-dev xterm python3